VR-25/acc/README.md

 ### Logs

 Logs are stored at `/sbin/.acc/`.
 You can export all to `/sdcard/acc-logs-$device.tar.bz2` with `acc --log --export`.
-In addition to acc logs, the archive includes `config.txt` and `magisk.log`.
+In addition to acc logs, the archive includes `charging-ctrl-files.txt`, `charging-voltage-ctrl-files.txt`, `config.txt` and `magisk.log`.